wyattclarke/place-for-family/content/CPS/logic-of-cps.md

 draft = false
 +++

-*This post is even more half-baked than most in the sense that I'm unsure about its conclusions.
-I'd love to hear feedback.*

----

 The design and operation of Child Protective Services (CPS) is a topic often shrouded in pain and emotion, with big risks at play.
 This essay aims to take a dispassionate step back and survey the incentives that shape CPS, as part of the justice system, and how that system interacts with child and parent wellbeing.

 #### Overview